xregistry/spec/core/spec.md

 method used.
 An entry in the map that isn't a valid entity (e.g. is `null`) MUST generate an error.

-The `nested` semantics MUST be applied to all nested `COLLECTIONS` attributes within the request regardless of the level in the hierarchy in which they appear.
+The `?nested` semantics MUST be applied to all nested `COLLECTIONS` attributes within the request regardless of the level in the hierarchy in which they appear.